Frequently Asked Questions

 Physical attempts to compromise the server while it's running would fail since grsecurity denies any USB access, and our customized kernel also disables support for any other unnecessary peripheral devices (CD drives, etc.).

-The only way to run code on our servers would be to take it offline first, boot it with a live CD, backdoor something, then bring the server back online.
+The only way to run code on our servers would be to take it offline first, boot it with a live CD/USB, backdoor something, then bring the server back online.

 But we've accounted for that scenario, explained in the next section.